auth0/docs/articles/libraries/overview.md

 ## How Should You Implement Auth0?

 When adding Auth0 to your web apps, the best solution is to use Auth0's [Hosted Login Page](/hosted-pages/login).
-Using the Hosted Login Page is an incredibly simple process, and prevents the dangers of cross-origin authentication.
-The Hosted Login Page uses the Lock Widget to allow your users to authenticate, by default, but also has templates for Lock Passwordless and for a custom UI built with Auth0.js SDK.
+Using the Hosted Login Page is a simple process, and prevents the pitfalls of [cross-origin authentication](/cross-origin-authentication).
+The Hosted Login Page uses the Lock Widget to allow your users to authenticate, by default, but also has templates for Lock Passwordless and for a custom UI built with the Auth0.js SDK.
 You can customize the page in the [Hosted Pages Editor](${manage_url}/#/login_page), and use any of the following to implement your auth needs.

-- [Lock](#lock-login-signup-widgets) is a drop-in authentication widget that provides a standard set of behaviors and a customizable user interface.
+* [Lock](#lock-login-signup-widgets) is a drop-in authentication widget that provides a standard set of behaviors and a customizable user interface.
-- [Auth0 SDKs](#auth0-sdks) are client-side libraries that *do not* come with a user interface - you use your own.
+* [Auth0 SDKs](#auth0-sdks) are client-side libraries that *do not* come with a user interface.
 These allow for expanded customization of the behavior and appearance of the login process.
-- The [Authentication API](/api-auth) provides integration without requiring the use of Auth0 libraries.
+* The [Authentication API](/api-auth) provides integration with Auth0 without requiring the use of Auth0 libraries.

 The best option to choose will depend on the needs of your app.
-Check out the [When to Use Lock](/libraries/when-to-use-lock) page for more information to help you decide.
+If you require embedded authentication in your app, these same libraries are available to be embedded rather than used in the Hosted Login Page, as well.
+Check out the [When to Use Lock](/libraries/when-to-use-lock) page for more information to help you decide between using Lock or an SDK.

 ## Lock - Login/Signup Widgets